Neil Young On Trump's Denial Of Climate Science: 'It Really Is Time For A Reckoning With This Unfit Leader'

 Young’s comments are in reference to Donald Trump’s frequent and continuous denial of climate change.
 This is, in fact, one of the few issues Trump has remained consistent on over the years.
 In a 2012 Twitter post, Trump argued that the concept of global warming “was created by and for the Chinese” in an effort to “make U.S. manufacturing non-competitive.”

 The president’s views appear to have evolved, at least to an extent.
 As previously reported by the Inquisitr, Trump now seems to be of the opinion that climate change is not a hoax invented by the Chinese.
-The president now, apparently, acknowledges that climate change is in fact real, but remains unsure about its causes.
+The president now, apparently, acknowledges that climate change is, in fact, real, but remains unsure about its causes.

 Today, while visiting areas devastated by the fire, Trump reaffirmed that he indeed does not believe that climate change is to blame for the disaster, according to CNN.
 “I have a strong opinion.
 I want a great climate.
 We’re going to have that,” the president said after blaming the alleged mismanagement of California forests.